Code-Institute-Submissions/ZestyTails/README.md

 ## Credits

 ### Content
-- The text for the blog and tips&tricks was copied from the [this website](https://www.cocktailicious.nl/).
+- The text for the blog and tips&tricks was copied from the websites: [[cocktailicious](https://www.cocktailicious.nl/) and also [expertbarevents](http://expertbarevents.ie/).
 - Basic bar tools for tips&tricks page were copied from the book [Bitters: A Spirited History of a Classic Cure-All, with Cocktails, Recipes, and Formulas](https://www.goodreads.com/book/show/11093116-bitters).
 - Logo was designed with the help of the website [Hatchful](https://hatchful.shopify.com/), logo maker.